Denver beats Portland 120-115, goes up 2-1 in playoff series

 The Blazers were hurt when Jusuf Nurkic fouled out with 5:15 left.
 Nurkic finished with 13 points and 13 rebounds.

 Portland pulled within 108-103 after Lillard’s dunk with 1:38 left, but Rivers answered with another 3-pointer that all but sealed it.

+“The guy was sitting at home for two and a half months waiting for the phone to ring and it wasn’t ringing.
+That’s crazy to even think about.
+Austin Rivers is a good player.
+He’s played in 45 playoff games prior to this 2021 playoffs.
+It just worked out that he’s here,” Denver coach Michael Malone said.

-Rivers had five 3-pointers.
+Rivers had five 3-pointers overall.
+Sixteen of his points came in the fourth quarter.

 Sixth-seeded Portland opened the first round with a 123-109 victory in Denver.
 But the Nuggets adjusted to take Game 2 128-109.